BA (Hons) Ballet Education

 If you are enrolled in the BA (Hons) Ballet Education, you may apply for a place on the Licentiate of the Royal Academy of Dance (LRAD) programme.

-Following successful completion of the BA (Hons) Ballet Education, graduates may wish to apply for the Postgraduate Certificate in Education: Dance Teaching or those with teaching experience may also apply for the Master of Arts in Education (Dance Teaching).
+Following successful completion of the BA (Hons) Ballet Education, graduates may wish to apply for the Certificate in Dance Teaching (Ballet) or those with teaching experience may also apply for the Master of Arts in Education (Dance Teaching).

 - Ballet: Fundamentals of Ballet Technique

 - Introduction to Dance Science and Somatic Practice

 - Introduction to Dance Teaching